 Base Case - the scenario was prepared using reasonable and supportable information that is relevant and available without undue cost or effort at balance date.
-The Credit Union took into consideration hardship loans (including COVID-19 related hardships), loan-to-value ratio on security for loans in hardship, borrower's capacity to repay and expected default of borrowers, unemployment rates (based on the forecasted unemployment rates from the Reserve Bank of Australia), and Government policy of support to individuals.
+The Credit Union took into consideration hardship loans, loan-to-value ratio on security for loans in hardship, borrower's capacity to repay and expected default of borrowers, unemployment rates (based on the forecasted unemployment rates from the Reserve Bank of Australia).

-Worse than Base Case - this scenario considered a deterioration of borrower's capacity to repay and expected default of borrowers, a future increase in unemployment rates, and a price shock to the property market compared to the base case.
+Worse than Base Case - this scenario considered a deterioration of borrower's capacity to repay and expected default of borrowers, a future increase in interest and unemployment rates, and a price shock to the property market compared to the base case.